IoT-Dude/iot-dude.github.io/_posts/2023-02-03-using-scikit-learn-as-a-strategy.md

 # Using scikit learn as a work strategy

 <i><b>So much to learn and so little time for knowledge - instead i will focus on the "classical" ML statistic side of things, and in time find currage to swim on the deep side of the pool.</b></i><br><br>

+<i>So much to learn and so little time for knowledge - instead i will focus on the "classical" ML statistic side of things, and in time find currage to swim on the deep side of the pool.</i><br><br>

 Much is happening in dataanalytics and AI (Artificial Intelligence), the same goes for ML (Machine Learning).
 So much to learn and so little time for knowledge - it is time to chose how to interact with all new technologies like [Google Bard](https://blog.google/technology/ai/bard-google-ai-search-updates/) and [ChatGPT](https://openai.com/blog/chatgpt/)